lateral/crystal-ball/README.md

 ## Usage
 Just point your web browser to `index.html` (e.g. via `File > Open File ...`).

+## Requirements
+There are no external software dependencies.
+Your web browser needs to be able to render HTML5 (all modern browsers can do this) and have JavaScript enabled (it usually is, by default).

 ## Functionality

 + The entire graph or point configuration can be translated or rotated by dragging the ambient. ![](img/drag-ambient.gif)